saulpw/visidata/docs/index.md

     * How to hide (remove) and unhide columns
     * How to specify column types
     * How to split a column
+    * How to expand columns that contain nested data
     * How to create derivative columns
     * How to configure multiple columns
 * [Editing contents](/docs/edit)